dkarlinsky/azsmrc/azsmrc/Readme.txt

 If you want to use SSL encrypted communication you need to create a SSL certificate first.
 To do that open Azureus and go to Tools->Options->Security and create a certificate.
-You need the tools.jar this files is distributed in the Java SDK.
+You will need the tools.jar file that is distributed in the Java SDK.
-If you have done that enable SSL in AzSMRC settings and restart Azureus.
+If you have done that, enable SSL in AzSMRC settings and restart Azureus.
 Don't forget to enable SSL in the client too.

 5. Manually starting the remote client